Audit Committee – 12 April 2016

 The publication’s position statement, attached as appendix A to the report, set out the core functions of an audit committee; frequency of meetings; expected regular attendees; and characteristics of ‘good’ audit committees.
 The council’s arrangements remained compliant with good practice and no changes were recommended.

 The Director’s report also stated that each year a forward plan of reports and map of assurances was presented for approval.
-The plan showed the assurance each report would provide to allow the Audit Committee to fulfill its terms of reference.
+The plan showed the assurance each report would provide to allow the Audit Committee to fulfil its terms of reference.
 In addition to categories of assurance provided the forward plan showed whether the source of assurance was primary or supporting.
 The forward plan had been refreshed for 2016/17 and minor changes had been made to reflect report scheduling adjustments.
-Appendix B of the report showed the categories and level of assurance the Audit Committee needed to fulfill its terms of reference and approve the council’s audited accounts and Annual Governance Statement.
+Appendix B of the report showed the categories and level of assurance the Audit Committee needed to fulfil its terms of reference and approve the council’s audited accounts and Annual Governance Statement.
 A forward plan of reports for the Audit Committee to consider was shown in Appendix C.

 Resolved – (a) That following consideration of the report and discussion of its content, the Forward Plan for 2016/17 provides sufficient scope to provide an appropriate level of assurance on the adequacy of the council’s internal control and governance arrangements, and (b) that the Forward Plan for 2016/17 be approved.